CalexCore/AmityCoin-DO-NOT-USE/WinMiner.md

 ![Image](https://www.pubnodes.com/assets/img/menuex.png "menuex")

 **- Step 4:** Once in the properties menu go to the field labled target.
 There you should ender at the end of the string rthe following: `--address amitkjhgKHGhkghfdg7t7UIGugKJGHi7ugKGdsf4rgfe45 --threads 8 --log-level 3`.
-These values should be changed to your Systems capavility and your address.
+These values should be changed to your Systems capability and your address.
 Once finished click apply.

 ![Image](https://www.pubnodes.com/assets/img/target.png "target")